mkj/dropbear/INSTALL.md

 ## Basic Dropbear Build Instructions

-Edit [localoptions.h](./localoptions.h) to set which features you want.
+### Build Options

-Available options are described in default_options.h.
+Custom build options can be configured in `localoptions.h` in the build directory.
+This is a local file, not checked in to git.

-They will be overridden by anything set in [localoptions.h](./localoptions.h) should be located in the build directory if you are building out of tree.
+Available options are described in [`src/default_options.h`](src/default_options.h) Options include available cryptographic algorithms, SSH features, and file paths.

-Note that the file is not tracked ([.gitignore](.gitignore)-d) and you may need to create it.
+In addition, a `src/distrooptions.h` file will be used if it exists, for distributions to set configuration options.

-#### Configure for your system
+### Configure for your system
 ```
 ./configure
 ```